 Tap and Special Facility Revenues - We have various water and wastewater service agreements, a component of which may include tap fees and construction fees.
-We recognize water tap fees as revenue ratably over the estimated service period upon completion of the "Wholesale Facilities" (defined in the 2016 Annual Report) constructed to provide service to Arapahoe County, Colorado (the "County").
-We recognized approximately \$3,600 of water tap fee revenues during each of the three months ended November 30, 2016 and 2015, respectively.
+We recognize water tap fees from wholesale users as revenue ratably over the estimated service period upon completion of the "Wholesale Facilities" (defined in the 2016 Annual Report) constructed to provide service to Arapahoe County, Colorado (the "County").
+We recognized \$3,600 and \$7,200 of water tap fee revenues during each of the three and six months ended February 28, 2017 and February 29, 2016, respectively.
 The water tap fees to be recognized over these periods are net of the royalty payments to the Land Board and amounts paid to third parties pursuant to the "CAA," which is described in Note 4 - Long-Term Obligations and Operating Lease to the accompanying consolidated financial statements.

-We recognized approximately \$10,400 of "Special Facilities" (defined in the 2016 Annual Report) funding as revenue during each of the three months ended November 30, 2016 and 2015, respectively.
+We recognized \$10,400 and \$27,800 of "Special Facilities" (defined in the 2016 Annual Report) funding as revenue during each of the three months ended February 28, 2017 and February 29, 2016, respectively.
 This is the ratable portion of the Special Facilities funding proceeds received from the County pursuant to a water service agreement as more fully described in Note 2 - Summary of Significant Accounting Policies to Part II, Item 8 of the 2016 Annual Report.

-At November 30, 2016, we have deferred recognition of approximately \$1.1 million of water tap and construction fee revenue from the County, which will be recognized as revenue ratably over the estimated useful accounting life of the assets constructed with the construction proceeds as described above.
+At February 28, 2017, we had deferred recognition of \$1.0 million of wholesale water tap and construction fee revenue from the County, which will be recognized as revenue ratably over the estimated useful accounting life of the assets constructed with the construction proceeds as described above.

-The District's water tap fees are \$24,620 per SFE, and wastewater tap fees are \$4,988 per SFE.
-We did not sell any water or wastewater taps during the three months ended November 30, 2016 or 2015.
+Rangeview's water tap fees are \$24,620 per SFE, and wastewater tap fees are \$4,988 per SFE.
+We did not sell any water or wastewater taps during the three or six months ended February 28, 2017 or February 29, 2016.